Safe Routes to Schools

 • Reduced vehicle miles traveled

-There is strong evidence that Safe Routes to Schools (SRTS) increases the number of students walking or biking to school3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13.
-Improvements to pedestrian or bicycle transportation systems and environmental design interventions, which can be supported by SRTS, have been shown to increase physical activity14.
-SRTS is a suggested strategy to increase physical activity among students15, 16, 17
+There is strong evidence that Safe Routes to Schools (SRTS) increases the number of students walking or biking to school3, 4, 5.
+Improvements to pedestrian or bicycle transportation systems and environmental design interventions, which can be supported by SRTS, have been shown to increase physical activity6.

-Active travel to school is associated with healthier body composition, cardio fitness levels18, and increases in moderate to vigorous physical activity (MVPA)19.
-SRTS has a small positive effect on active travel among children3, 8.
-By improving walking and bicycling routes, SRTS projects in urban areas may also increase physical activity levels for adults20, and may help introduce bicycling in communities where it is not common11.
+Interventions that support active travel to school can improve street crossing behavior, safety awareness, and children’s bicycling skills, as well as influence parent and child perceptions about and attitudes toward active travel3, 4.
+Active travel to school can increase daily moderate to vigorous physical activity4, 7, and is associated with healthier body composition and cardio fitness levels8.
+SRTS has a small positive effect on active travel among children4, 9.
+Schools with more policies to support active travel have more students using active travel to get to school, especially among students in higher grades5.
+By improving walking and bicycling routes, SRTS projects in urban areas may also increase physical activity levels for adults and may help introduce bicycling in communities where it is not common4, 10, 11.

-In a New York City-based cost-effectiveness study, SRTS saved money over the long term, and was associated with a large net benefit for society30.
+SRTS interventions have a positive benefit to cost ratio and may achieve even greater benefits when combined with other active transit policies, such as Complete Streets or built environment initiatives that connect public transportation systems28.
+In a New York City-based cost effectiveness study, SRTS saved money over the long-term, and was associated with a large net benefit for society29.
 Nationally, SRTS programs with public investments in walking and bicycling infrastructure can reduce transportation expenditures for school districts and families.
-SRTS programs are most cost-effective for schools with a large number of children living within walking distance31.
+SRTS programs are most cost effective for schools with a large number of children living within walking distance30.

-Multidisciplinary, collaborative partnerships increase community support, knowledge and problem solving capacity, coordination, and funding opportunities to support successful SRTS efforts29
+Multidisciplinary, collaborative partnerships increase community support, knowledge and problem-solving capacity, coordination, and funding opportunities to support successful SRTS efforts27.

 Implementation Examples

 Safe Routes to Schools (SRTS) programs operate in all 50 states and Washington, D.C., in urban, suburban, and rural communities with varying income levels1.
-Every state Department of Transportation (DOT) manages and administers the state SRTS program, and appoints a full-time SRTS coordinator.
-The level of SRTS implementation varies by state32.
-Several state legislatures have established additional guidelines for allocating federal SRTS funding, as in California, and for incorporating SRTS principles into school wellness policies and transportation plans, as in Massachusetts33.
+Every state’s Department of Transportation (DOT) manages and administers the state SRTS program and appoints a full-time SRTS coordinator.
+The level of SRTS implementation varies by state31.
+The 2019 SRTS program census suggests that several states have strong support for SRTS programs, including California, Illinois, Michigan, Ohio, Oregon, and Virginia.
+There were six states that appear to have low engagement with SRTS and did not respond to the survey, including Alaska, Arkansas, Connecticut, Kentucky, Mississippi, and West Virginia32.

 Implementation Resources